James Jian-Qiang Lü

 Center for Integrated Electronics (CIE);

-Center - New York, Rensselaer: Interconnections for Hyper-Integration
+Focus Center - New York, Rensselaer: Interconnections for Hyper-Integration (FC-NY);

-York State Center for Automation Technologies and Systems
+New York State Center for Automation Technologies and Systems (CATS)

 Career Highlights:

-Dr. James Lu is currently an associate professor in ECSE.
-He is a faculty member of the Center for Integrated Electronics (CIE); NSF Smart Lighting Engineering Research Center (ERC); Focus Center – New York (FC-NY), Rensselaer: Interconnections for Hyper-Integration; the New York State Center for Automation Technologies and Systems (CATS); and Center for Future Energy Systems (CFES).
+Dr. James Lu is currently a professor in ECSE.
+He is a faculty member of the NSF Smart Lighting Engineering Research Center (ERC); Center for Integrated Electronics (CIE); Focus Center – New York (FC-NY), Rensselaer: Interconnections for Hyper-Integration; the New York State Center for Automation Technologies and Systems (CATS); and Center for Future Energy Systems (CFES).
 Prior to his positions at Rensselaer, Lu worked as a research associate at the University of Virginia (UVA) in Charlottesville, VA. for a year.
 While a research scientist at the Technical University of Munich (TU-Munich), he was a Siemens Scholar for three years and a scholar of the German Academic Exchange Program (Deutscher Akademischer Austausch Dienst, or DAAD) for two years.
+He received his Dr.rer.nat. degree from Technical University of Munich in 1995, M.S. degree from Peking Normal University in 1986, and B.S. degree from Shanxi Normal University in 1983.

-Dr. Lu authored and co-authored >200 publications in journals, conferences or books.
-He served as conference, workshop and session chair and committee members of international conferences (such as Technical Chair of IMAPS International Conference on Device Packaging).
+Dr. Lu is a pineer in 3D integration and packaging for smart systems.
+He authored and co-authored >300 technical publications in journals, conferences or books.
+He served as General Chair, Technical Chair, and Session Chair and committee members for many international conferences or workshops (such as General Chair of IMAPS International Conference on Device Packaging).
 He has been a panelist, panel moderator, keynote or invited speaker for many conferences, and given many seminars at government labs, universities and industrial organizations.
-He has served as a reviewer for a number of journals, such as the Institute of Electrical and Electronics Engineers (IEEE) Transactions on Electron Devices; IEEE Electron Device Letters; Applied Physics Letters; Electronics Letters; IEEE Transactions on Semiconductor Manufacturing; IEEE Journal of Solid-State Circuits; Journal of Applied Physics; Solid-State Electronics, J. of Vacuum Science & Technology, etc. He is listed in the special Millennium Edition of Marquis Who's Who in Science and Engineering, received many honorable awards, including the “School of Engineering Research Excellence Award”, Rensselaer, Troy, NY, 2005, the 2008 IEEE CPMT Exceptional Technical Achievement Award "for his pioneering contributions to and leadership in 3D integration/packaging”, the IMAPS 2010 William D. Ashman Achievement Award "for contributions and research in 3D integration and packaging; for leadership contributions at international symposiums and device packaging conferences, and 3-D packaging workshops," and “ School of Engineering Faculty Award: Outstanding Research Team”, Rensselaer, Troy, NY, 2011.
+He has served as a reviewer for a number of journals, such as the Institute of Electrical and Electronics Engineers (IEEE) Transactions on Electron Devices; IEEE Electron Device Letters; Applied Physics Letters; Electronics Letters; IEEE Transactions on Semiconductor Manufacturing; IEEE Journal of Solid-State Circuits; Journal of Applied Physics; Solid-State Electronics, J. of Vacuum Science & Technology, etc. He is listed in the special Millennium Edition of Marquis Who's Who in Science and Engineering, received many honorable awards, including the “School of Engineering Research Excellence Award”, Rensselaer, Troy, NY, 2005, the 2008 IEEE CPMT Exceptional Technical Achievement Award "for his pioneering contributions to and leadership in 3D integration/packaging”, the IMAPS 2010 William D. Ashman Achievement Award "for contributions and research in 3D integration and packaging; for leadership contributions at international symposiums and device packaging conferences, and 3-D packaging workshops," and School of Engineering Faculty Award: Outstanding Research Team”, Rensselaer, Troy, NY, 2011.

 Dr. Lu is a Fellow of IEEE and is involved in the organization’s Electron Devices Society (EDS) and its Components, Packaging, and Manufacturing Technology Society (CPMTS), and a Fellow and Life member of International Microelectronics and Packaging Society (IMAPS).
 He also is a member of the American Physical Society (APS), Materials Research Society (MRS), Electrochemical Society (ECS) and the International Society of Electrochemistry (ISE), National Technical Committee (3D Chair) for International Microelectronics and Packaging Society (IMAPS).